Pedestrian Attribute Editing for Gait Recognition and Anonymization: Methodology

-\textbf{Attribute (Viewpoint) Loss.} To maintain the attribute consistency between the generated gait sequence $\widehat{S}_{i,j}$ with the attribute sequence $S_i$, the attribute loss should be introduced.
-For gait recognition, since changes in filming viewpoint can significantly affect gait appearance and thus the recognition performance, we preferentially develop an viewpoint loss.
-Specifically, we use a viewpoint classifier $C_{view}(\cdot)$ trained on OU-MVLP~\cite{takemura2018multi} to build the loss:
+\textbf{Viewpoint loss.} To maintain the viewpoint consistency between the generated gait sequence and the viewpoint prompt, the attribute loss should be introduced.
+Specifically, we use a viewpoint classifier $\mathbf{E}_{view}$ trained on OU-MVLP~\cite{takemura2018multi} to build the loss:

-where $D_{KL}(\cdot||\cdot)$ denotes the Kullback-Leibler divergence.
-Theoretically, for any gait attribute, if its classifier is available, we can make GaitEditer transfer this attribute from $S_i$ to the target sequence $S_j$ in a similar way.

-\textbf{Training Scheme.} To provide clarity, we have divided the training process into three stages.
-Stage (i) is responsible for building the latent space, as described in Figure~\ref{fig:lsc}.
-Stages (ii) and (iii) share a common network architecture for training but differ in their inputs.
-The training scheme's details are presented in Algorithm~\ref{train_scheme}.
-In particular, Stage (ii) achieves inversion (reconstruction) progress and thus provides suitable initialization for Stage (iii).
-The input pair for this stage is denoted as $\mathcal{X} = \{(S_i, S_i)\}$.
-For Stage (iii), four input pairs are obtained by permuting the two sequences, \textit{i.e.}, $\mathcal{X} = \{(S_i, S_i), (S_i, S_j), (S_j, S_i), (S_j, S_j)\}$.
-Moreover, the total loss is defined as a weighted combination of different losses.